Data pattern processing

 PARTITION BY

-is an optional expression that partitions the input data according to the list of the fields specified in this keyword, converting the source data into multiple independent stream groups, each used for an independent pattern search.
-If the command is not specified, all data is processed as a single group.
+splits the input data based on the list of the fields specified in this keyword.
+The expression converts the source data into several independent stream groups with an independent pattern search in each stream.
+If no expression is specified, all data is processed as a single group.

 Example